-The F-105F on display at the Cavanaugh Flight Museum is on loan to the Frontiers of Flight Museum from the National Museum of the USAF.
-It completed a combat tour in Vietnam in 1968 before serving with the Texas Air National Guard at Carswell Air Force Base.
+The F-105F on display serial number 63-8343 is on loan from the National Museum of the United States Air Force.
+It is painted in the colors and markings of the 457th Tactical Fighter Squadron of the 301st Tactical Fighter Wing, based at Carswell Air Force Base.
 It was retired in 1981.

 |ENGINE||Pratt & Whitney J75-P19W turbojet 26,500 lbs. of thrust|

 |ARMAMENT||One M-61 20mm cannon and 14,000 lbs. of ordnance|

 |WING SPAN||34 feet, 11 inches|

 |ON DISPLAY AT||Cavanaugh Flight Museum, Addison Airport (KADS), Dallas, Texas|

 |MAXIMUM SPEED||848 m.p.h. (at sea level)|